RedisVentures/redis-feast-gcp/README.md

 ```bash
 $ make setup
 ```
->At the completion of this step, all of the architecture above will be deployed in your GCP project.
+>At the completion of this step, most of the architecture above will be deployed in your GCP project.

 #### About Triton on Vertex AI